 - Grammar is a branch of linguistics which is concerned with the syntax, morphology, semantics, and phonology.
 As against, the syntax is a part of grammar, indicating the way in which the words are sequenced to create sentences.

 - While syntax tells you how to arrange the words in a sentence, based on the declarative, interrogative, negative, affirmative or exclamatory sentence.
 Conversely, grammar is all about creating a logical and meaningful sentence.
-It will tell you how language works and how words are infected.
+It will tell you how language works and how words are used.

 - The syntax is the study of the principles and processes whereby words and other components of sentence structure are put together to create grammatically correct sentences.
 In contrast, grammar helps you to understand the laws of language and the appropriate way of using the language both in speech as well as in writing.